aehrc/snomio/api/README.md

-Update the values in the application.properties file depending on your environment, and whether you want to skip signing in with ims.
+- Update the values in the application-{env}.properties file depending on your environment, and whether you want to skip signing in with ims.
+- For debugging locally add `--spring.profiles.active=local` to your debugger's arguments.
+This will spin up a local h2 database
+- For H2 specific Flyway migrations add your script to `src/main/resources/db/migration/h2` for PostgreSQL migrations the location is `src/main/resources/db/migration/postgresql`